• Skip to primary navigation

 • Twitter

-Published: Nov 7, 2022 by Taleen Benson · This post may contain affiliate links · Any nutrition info provided is estimated and will vary based on the brands used or with any substitutions · Leave a Comment
+Published: Nov 7, 2022 ยท Modified: Sep 7, 2024 by Taleen Benson ยท This post may contain affiliate links ยท Any nutrition info provided is estimated and will vary based on the brands used or with any substitutions ยท 2 Comments

 Jump to Recipe

-Apple pie cookies with white chocolate chips on brown parchment paper.
+Apple cinnamon cookies with white chocolate chips on brown parchment paper.

 As you probably already know by now, apple is one of my favorite fall flavors (as evidenced by my air fryer apples, easy apple muffins, and apple cinnamon scones).

-I am SO excited to put this recipe out into the world and tell you all about these apple pie cookies.
+I am SO excited to put this recipe out into the world and tell you all about these apple cinnamon cookies.
 When my husband tried these for the first time, he told me they taste like Thanksgiving.
+Just like warm apple cider or sticky-sweet caramel apples, this flavor profile just screams fall to me.

 I wanted to take all of those warm apple pie flavors and wrap them up into one deliciously soft cookie.
 We've got a good amount of moisture going on thanks to the applesauce and brown sugar.